Juhani

 Figure 3: Sonera's QM realization model and management framework

-consisting of four levels of QM learning and competence within the
+consisting of four levels of QM competence, responsibility, and learning within the

 corporation